 Key Concerns

-Key concerns are the behaviors of the presbytery that T-CARE believes are underlying and sustaining systemic racism.
+Key concerns are the behaviors of the Presbytery that T-CARE believes are underlying and sustaining systemic racism.
 The key concerns were identified during our work with Crossroads’ Continuum Tool and the Matrix Tool.
 T-CARE Race Equity Survey was designed to gather information that will guide our interventions

 Below are the responses to T-CARE’s key concerns: